-Although the “low-carb” excuse was one that was not taken seriously by analysts, since other doughnut companies, such at Dunkin' Donuts (NASDAQ: DNKN), didn't suffer the way Krispy Kreme did.
+Although the “low-carb” excuse was one that was not taken seriously by analysts, since other doughnut companies, such as Dunkin' Donuts (NASDAQ: DNKN), didn't suffer the way Krispy Kreme did.
 Five and a half years after hitting those highs, shares of the company had fallen to an all-time low of $1.15.
 By 2009, Krispy Kreme was on the brink of collapse.
-It’s Australian division went bankrupt and the continuing accounting scandal derailed any turnaround efforts in the US.
+It’s Australian division went bankrupt and the continuing accounting scandal derailed any turnaround efforts in the United States.

 Krispy Kreme is back, and seemingly better than ever.
 The biggest cause may be that doughnuts came back into fashion as a food.
-According to the American Institute of Baking, the top ten brands of doughnuts brought in $508.7 million in sales in 2009.
+According to the American Institute of Baking, the top 10 brands of doughnuts brought in $508.7 million in sales in 2009.
 Two years later that number was up to $563.4 million.
-Donuts are now even considered gourmet food, with the advent of the cronut, a half donut/half croissant concoction that is sweeping NYC by storm.
+Donuts are now even considered gourmet food with the advent of the cronut — a half donut, half croissant concoction that is sweeping NYC by storm.

 What this proves is that Krispy Kreme is a momentum stock.
 Even at its current price, you're talking about a price-to-earnings ratio of 61.
 During the last bubble in 2000, there was an assumption that Krispy Kreme could take its doughnuts global, and that Japan in particular might love a hot, fried, yeasty dough treat as much as folks in America do.